What is it?

 The Yamaha T-Max is technically a scooter, but things have moved on a bit since Yamaha gave us the Passola, those more-noise-than-motion two-stroke irritations from the 70s and 80s.

 This is the new 530cc T-Max, recently released as an upgrade of the first-generation, 500 cc edition from 2001.
 It’s part of the recent trend of large displacement scooters (called maxi-scooters) that are purpose-built for commuting in cramped cities and heavy traffic.

 This is a proper, modern low-emission engine based on the latest engineering principles.
 Double-overhead camshaft, four valves per cylinder, large intake valves and combustion chambers designed for optimal ignition all make for a well-designed, effective power unit.

-The 530cc, parallel twin uses a belt for final drive and, conveniently, there’s an automatic V-belt transmission – no clutch or gear changes.
+The 530 cc parallel twin uses an automatic V-belt transmission, and therefore no gear changes are required.
 In typical scooter fashion you just twist the throttle and go.

 Style, instruments and equipment

-The T-Max has a super-comfy seat and rather funky instrumentation design, both practical and appealing to look at.
-The windscreen is adjustable, but only using a hex key, which is cumbersome.
+The T-Max 530 has a super-comfy seat and rather funky instrumentation design, both practical and appealing to look at.
+The windscreen is adjustable, but only using a hex key.
 The little cubbyhole cover is flimsy, but it puts a garage card conveniently within reach at toll booths.

 Your helmet can be stored under the seat; enough space for two would have been better, so a top box will be a useful addition (if you don’t mind looking like the pizza delivery guy – ed).